 - 8. Select in the bounding box 'No Note'.
 This option will select all steps that do not have a note set.
 As the selected range is empty all 8 steps will be filled with this option. - 9.
 Press [Scale] 3rd Screen Button.
 Repeat presses will cycle through the options.
+Also the (Up), (Down) or [+] / [-] will scroll through and select options.
 Select 'Chromatic'.
 As this is a percussion instrument the scale is less important. - 10.
 Press [Fill Type] 4th Screen Button.
 Repeat presses will cycle through the options.
 Select 'Constant'.
 As this is a percussion pattern the instrument does not require scale or note ranges so constant will repeat the note. - 11.
 Press [Note] 5th Screen Button.
 Repeat presses will cycle through the options.
-The quickest method here is to Hold [Note] + [PAD] or Turn (Jog) to assign a note.
+Also the (Up), (Down) or [+] / [-] will scroll through and select options.
 Set to C5, the root note for the sample. - 12.
 Press [Fill], 8th Screen button.
 This will activate the fill command and populate the selected range.